weaviate/weaviate-io/docs/weaviate/index.md

 1. **Software Engineers** - Who use Weaviate as an ML-first database for their applications.
     * Out-of-the-box modules for NLP / semantic search, automatic classification, and image similarity search.
     * Easy to integrate with the current architecture, with full CRUD support like other OSS databases.
-    * Cloud-native, distributed, runs well on Kubernetes, and scales with one’s workloads.
+    * Cloud-native, distributed, runs well on Kubernetes, and scales with one's workloads.

 2. **Data Engineers** - Who use Weaviate as a vector database that is built up from the ground with ANN at its core and with the same UX they love from Lucene-based search engines.
     * Weaviate has a modular setup that allows you to use your ML models inside Weaviate.
 Due to its flexibility, you can also use out-of-the-box ML models (e.g., SBERT, ResNet, fasttext, etc.).
-    * Weaviate takes care of the scalability so that you don’t have to.
+    * Weaviate takes care of the scalability so that you don't have to.
     * Deploy and maintain ML models in production reliably and efficiently.

 3. **Data Scientists** - Who use Weaviate for a seamless handover of their Machine Learning models to MLOps.
     * Deploy and maintain your ML models in production reliably and efficiently.
-    * Weaviate’s modular design allows you to package any custom-trained model you want easily.
+    * Weaviate's modular design allows you to package any custom-trained model you want easily.
     * Smooth and accelerated handover of your Machine Learning models to engineers.

 ## Features